telosma/rsmdc/radio/README.md

 ## Style Customization

-MDC Radio uses [MDC Theme](../mdc-theme)'s `secondary` color by default.
+RS Radio uses [RS Theme](../rs-theme)'s `secondary` color by default.
 Use the following mixins to customize it.

 ### Sass Mixins

 Mixin | Description
 --- | ---
-`mdc-radio-unchecked-stroke-color($color)` | Sets the stroke color of an unchecked radio button `mdc-radio-checked-stroke-color($color)` | Sets the stroke color of a checked radio button `mdc-radio-ink-color($color)` | Sets the ink color of a radio button `mdc-radio-focus-indicator-color($color)` | Sets the color of the focus indicator
+`rs-radio-unchecked-stroke-color($color)` | Sets the stroke color of an unchecked radio button `rs-radio-checked-stroke-color($color)` | Sets the stroke color of a checked radio button `rs-radio-ink-color($color)` | Sets the ink color of a radio button `rs-radio-focus-indicator-color($color)` | Sets the color of the focus indicator

 #### Caveat: Edge and CSS Custom Properties

-In browsers that fully support CSS custom properties, the above mixins will work if you pass in a [MDC Theme](../mdc-theme) property (e.g. `primary`) as an argument.
+In browsers that fully support CSS custom properties, the above mixins will work if you pass in a [RS Theme](../rs-theme) property (e.g. `primary`) as an argument.
 However, Edge does not fully support CSS custom properties.
 If you are using any of the Sass mixins, you must pass in an actual color value for support in Edge.

-## `MDCRadio` Properties and Methods
+## `RSRadio` Properties and Methods

 Property | Value Type | Description
 --- | --- | ---